Skip to main content

 Learner Outcomes:

-Upon successful completion of the course, students will be able to: describe traditional Jewish outlook on major religious, ethical, and philosophical themes and issues; analyze pertinent source materials and compare them with parallel outlooks from a range of non-traditional or non-Jewish sources.
+Upon successful completion of the course, students will be able to describe traditional Jewish outlook on major religious, ethical, and philosophical themes and issues and analyze pertinent source materials and compare them with parallel outlooks from a range of non-traditional or non-Jewish sources.

 Instruction: